Regd.No.: 126198/071/072

 Day 3 : Trek to Shivalaya 1,770 m – 05 hrs.

-After good stop in Jiri, starting the first day walk leaving behind Jiri and the motorable road behind, walk continues with a climb to a hill top with fabulous views of surrounding scenery with Jiri town below, and then descending towards a river valley to Shivalaya village for overnight stop, a fair size village with number of lodges for travelers.
+After a good stop in Jiri, starting the first day walk leaving behind Jiri and the motorable road behind, the walk continues with a climb to a hilltop with fabulous views of surrounding scenery with Jiri town below, and then descending towards a river valley to Shivalaya village for overnight stop, a fair size village with the number of lodges for travelers.

 Food